Finding and Using a Letting Agent

 - You are letting an upmarket property where the prospective tenants are more likely to deal with an agent.

 - You are susceptible to stress and hassle.
 You need to be of a reasonably robust temperament to deal firmly and fairly with the occasional bad tenant.
-You may find the management services of an agent a useful intermediary between yourself and a difficult tenant.

 - You own a large House in Multiple Occupation (or other property) which has a high turnover of tenants or requires more intensive management.

-Choosing an Agent
+Choosing a Letting Agent

 - Do they have a number of clients with properties similar to yours?
 If they do, it means they are more likely to find you a tenant quickly.
-Some specialise in certain types of property or tenants.
+Some letting agents specialise in certain types of property or tenants.

-Crucially, UKALA agents must adhere to the Association’s strict Code of Practice and are answerable to an independent redress scheme should something go wrong with a tenancy.
+UKALA agents must adhere to the Association’s strict Code of Practice and are answerable to an independent redress scheme should something go wrong with a tenancy.